 And we’re not done yet!
 COASST continues to add beaches and participants throughout its geographic range, as well as expand through partner programs.
 We published our second field guide—to beached birds along the eastern seaboard of Canada and the U.S. in 2002.
 We act as a sister program to beached bird start-ups in Argentina and Russia.
 Our data are being combined with beached bird programs in central California to create a comprehensive picture of seabird use of the West Coast.

 But that’s just the beginning.
 COASST is a vibrant program because of the many, many coastal residents who care deeply about the marine environment, and are searching for ways to become true participants in the natural resource management and coastal conservation debate.
-In the next 10 years, COASST aims to extend its science collection programs to many different aspects of the marine environment, so that each coastal community become empowered.
+In the next 10 years, COASST aims to extend its science collection programs to many different aspects of the marine environment, so that each coastal community becomes empowered.
 Beyond seabirds, COASST in its second decade will add data collection modules on marine mammals, beach debris, invasive species, and species indicative of climate change.